 Where it is considered appropriate for meeting learning needs, Subject Leaders time-block some units of work.
 This allows children to complete projects over a shorter period of time.
 It can also extend opportunities for more collaborative team-work, consolidation of key learning and provide some additional curriculum time to focus on sustaining healthy physical, emotional and spiritual growth.

 Outdoor Learning & Forest School Activities

 The curriculum is further expanded into Termly Subject Overviews or Schemes of Work.
 These overviews detail how knowledge and skills are sequenced from Year R to Year 6 as children progress through the school.
 With the support of the Senior Leadership Team, Subject Leaders ensure that new learning is progressive, implemented effectively and that teachers are equipped with the specialist subject knowledge and resources to support the highest possible achievement.

-Further information can be found on the Year Group and Subject tabs or through the school office.
+Further information can be found on the Year Group and Subject tabs.